prajwalvp/Dracula/README.md

 ### Instructions (which assume familiarity with TEMPO)

 You should have an initial ephemeris (parfile) and set of TOAs (timfile).
-Place JUMPs around every epoch (each comprising of a group of TOAs) except for one.
+Place JUMPs around every epoch (each comprising of a group of TOAs) except one.
 If your initial parfile is reasonable, you should be able to run TEMPO on this and get pretty flat residuals.
 Beware of gropups of TOAs close to rotational phase 0.5, some of those can appear at rotational phase -0.5.
 In that case TEMPO is assuming the wrong rotation count, whenever it happens it cannot converge on an accurate solution.

 If necessary, put an EFAC in your timfile such that this step also results in a reduced chi-squared (henceforce "chi2") of ~1.